brakmic/HPX_Projects/README.md

 - **Components**

 HPX supports <a href="http://stellar.cct.lsu.edu/files/hpx-0.9.11/html/hpx/manual/components.html">remotely manageable</a> components.
+In this demo part we initialize a component and call it's (a)synchronous methods to manipulate a number.

 #### License